Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 ![sbc_setup_01.png](/manual/configuration/sbc_setup_01.png =50%x){.align-right}

 1. You will need at least an 8Gb class 10 SD card.
 A class A1- or A2-rated microSD is highly recommended.
+1. Download an appropriate DuetPi image from the links above.
 1. There are multiple programs to write an image file to an SD card.
-If there are any issues with this step, try following the [Raspberry Pi documentation for flashing OS images](https://www.raspberrypi.org/documentation/installation/installing-images/){target=_blank}
-1. Download an appropriate DuetPi image from the links above.
-1. Under Windows, MacOS and Linux, flash the file using, for example, [balenaEtcher](https://www.balena.io/etcher/){target=_blank}
+Under Windows, MacOS and Linux, flash the file using, for example, [balenaEtcher](https://www.balena.io/etcher/){target=_blank}
 1. Select the image, select the SD card.
 Click flash.
 It will take about 5 minutes to flash the image to the SD card.
 1. Once this is complete, Windows may prompt you to format the disk. **Do not do this**, it is because Windows does not recognise one of the partitions on the image.